HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_unica_integration/out_of_box_method.md

                   -DUnicaAuthUser=<unica-user-id>
                   -DUnicaAuthPassword=<unica-user-password>
 ```
-- In the task listed for the setup
+- In the task list for the setup
   - **WasPassword** is the Deployment Manager administrator password
   - **PortalAdminPwd** is the Portal administrator password
   - **UnicaHost** is the Unica host used by the customer